boyahou/boyahou.github.io/_pages/about.md

 My CV can be found here [cv_Boya](../assets/BoyaCV.pdf).

+## Research

 - ## Nonparametric Compressed Learning of Dynamical Systems:

    In my research, I aim to reconcile the classical model-based approach with the modern learning-based approach, where the role of a model is to represent an agent's existing knowledge and yet to allow for data-driven tuning to perfect control designs.
-The key threads of my research methodology are:

-  + An operator-theoretic approach to build an analytically tractable representation of environments.
-  + Selective loss of details via compression to control model complexity.
+The key threads of my research methodology are (a)an operator-theoretic approach to build an analytically tractable representation of environments; and (b) selective loss of details via compression to control model complexity.

   - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical Systems in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, accepted at ICML 2023. [download](../assets/ICML_2023.pdf)